 Whose worm does not die?
 Is it the worm of ‘the little ones‘ or the worm of the offenders?
 Please notice that the word ‘worm’ is singular, so we are not talking about many worms, but only one worm, their worm.
 Here is the wonderful scripture, which reveals exactly who ‘their worm’ is.

 But I am a worm, and no man; A reproach of men, and despised by the people.

 Psalm 22 is a Messianic Psalm.
 It is a prophecy of the suffering of Jesus Christ on the cross.
-Jesus humbled Himself on the cross for the sins of the whole world so that we might all have God’s Righteousness through the free gift of Salvation.
+Jesus humbled Himself on the cross to die for the sins of the whole world so that we might all have God’s Righteousness through the free gift of Salvation.

 In Psalm 22:6 above, Jesus categorically says that He is a Worm.
 On the cross, Jesus Christ humbled Himself like a worm for all of mankind and we must learn from His example of great humility.
 All hard-hearted unbelievers will be humbled in the Lake of Fire and come to understand the sacrifice of their Saviour.

 So, the glorious and amazing truth is that ‘their worm’ who ‘does not die’ in Mark 9:44 above is none other than the Saviour of all people who died on the cross for the sins of the whole world.
 ‘Their Worm’ will reconcile to Father God all things on earth and all things in heaven having made peace through the blood of His cross (Colossians 1:19-20).
 ‘Their Worm’ is the resurrected immortal Saviour of the whole world, our Lord Jesus Christ, who will not and cannot die anymore.

 48 Where ‘Their worm does not die And the fire is not quenched.’
 49 For everyone will be seasoned with fire, every sacrifice will be seasoned with salt.